How use PHP sessions in cPanel Print

 2. Navigate to the Session Directory

-Go to the directory where you'd like to store your session files.
-Usually, it's a good idea to store them in a subdirectory under your website's document root like /public_html/sessions.
+• In File Manager, navigate to the directory where you'd like to store your session files.
+By default, PHP stores session data in a temporary directory, but for security reasons, it's better to store them in a subdirectory under your website's document root, such as /public_html/sessions.

-Make sure that the directory has appropriate write permissions for the user group PHP runs under.
-This ensures that PHP can create and manage session files within this directory.
+• It's crucial to ensure that the directory has the appropriate write permissions for the user group under which PHP runs.
+This allows PHP to create and manage session files securely.

 chmod 755 /path/to/sessions

-Create a new PHP file (session.php, for example) in this directory and paste the following code:
+• Inside the sessions directory, create a new PHP file (e.g., session.php).
+Open the file for editing and paste the following code:

 <?php